Fill Your Sales Pipeline Using LinkedInDec 29, 2020

 What Generated the Qualified Leads

 Since then, I’ve reviewed my efforts to figure out what worked and what didn’t to further refine my process.
 I’ve analyzed the content of invitations and chat messages, evaluated different approaches, and thought about the strategy behind each.
 There’s no magic in what I’ve been doing.
 The real secret is finding a way to connect at a personal and professional level and offer insight that the other person will value.

 Now, I’m ready to teach others what I’ve learned.

 I’ve launched a program with live virtual master classes paired with an online course to help you learn what I did and put it to work to meet your own sales goals.

 What you'll learn here is not theory.
 It's a tested strategy that I personally continue to use every week to generate new business.

-Each week, I'll add more modules and downloads here to support your prospecting efforts.
 You can comment in each module to share your thoughts with me and the other participants in the course.